aws-geospatial/amazon-location-samples-js/map-with-geojson-point/README.md

 ## Clean up

 If you would like to remove all of the resources created in this walkthrough, delete the CloudFormation stack called `geojson-point-example`.
+Then, to clean up the API Key:
+- Navigate to Amazon Location Service
+- Click on "API keys" from the left navigation pane
+- Click on the ApiKey `js-map-with-geojson-point`
+- Press Delete

 ## Get help